 1. Make a list of words that are about your business

 To start, brainstorm popular words that best describe your business.
 Explore topics that you would like to rank for in the search engines of the internet.
-An easy way to go about this is to come up with 5 to 10 services you provide to your customers.
-Once you have recorded them, you can now research these new keywords to determine whether or not they truly target your audience.
+An uncomplicated way to go about this is to identify 5-10 services you provide to your customers.
+Once you have recorded them, you can now research these new keywords to determine whether they truly target your audience or not.

-You can gain inspiration for these topics from conversations, sales calls, input from social media, and other places your customers may tend to migrate to.
-This broad study of your audience will continue to provide a clearer focus on the common terms used when describing your product or services.
-This is all done by studying your consumers language habits.
+You will gain inspiration for these topics from conversations, sales calls, input from social media, and other places your customers tend to migrate to.
+This broad study of your audience will provide a clearer focus on the most common terms that are used when describing your products or services.
+This is all done by studying your consumers’ language habits.